jessegmeyerlab/proteomics-tutorial/manuscript.md

 It is a member of the subtilisin family of proteases and is relatively unspecific with a preference for proteolysis at hydrophobic and aromatic amino acid residues [@DOI:https://doi.org/10.1016/B978-0-12-382219-2.00714-6].
 The optimal enzyme activity is between pH 7.5 and 12.
 Proteinase K is used at low concentrations for limited proteolysis (LiP) and the detection of protein structural changes in the eponymous technique LiP-MS [@PMID:29072706].

+![**Multiple protease proteolysis improves protein inference** The use of other proteases beyond Trypsin such as Lysyl endopeptidase (Lys-C), Peptidyl-Asp metallopeptidase (Asp-N), Glutamyl peptidase I, (Glu-C), Chymotrypsin, Clostripain (Arg-C) or Peptidyl-Lys metalloendopeptidase (Lys-N) can generate a greater diversity of peptides.
+This improves protein sequence coverage and allows for the correct identification of their N-termini.
+Increasing the number of complimentary enzymes used will increase the number of proteins identified by single peptides and decreases the ambiguity of the assignment of protein groups.
+Therefore, this will allow more protein isoforms and post-translational modifications to be identified than using Trypsin alone.](images/Proteolysis_v03.png){#fig:Multiple-protease-proteolysis tag="1" width="100%"}

 ## Peptide and Protein Labeling {.page_break_before}